-- (a) Roads and parking as shown on the proposed plan. - (b) Slopes in excess of 20% sustained for 30,000 square feet or more. - (c) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January, 1989, as amended. - (d) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (e) Land in rights-of-way or easements, but not including land in open space easements under Chapter 315, Zoning, § 315-43. - (f) Lands in resource protection districts.
+- (a) Roads and parking as shown on the proposed plan. - (b) Land which is cut off from the main parcel by a road, existing land uses, a utility easement or right-of-way or major stream so as to serve as a major barrier to common use or so that it is isolated and unavailable for building purposed (final determination by Planning Board. - (c) Other areas which are difficult to develop in their natural state because of topography, drainage or subsoil conditions.
+Specific conditions include but are not limited to: - (d) Slopes in excess of 20% sustained for 30,000 square feet or more. - (e) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, and as amended from time to time. - (f) Land in the 100 year flood zone shown on FEMA Flood Insurance Rate Maps (FIRM), as revised. - (g) Land in rights-of-way or easements, but not including land in open space easements under Chapter 315, Zoning, § 315-43. - (h) Lands in Resource protection districts.